京都大学 大学院経済学研究科・経済学部

 Fields of Research: Business History, Industry Studies

-Academic Backgrounds: I received a degree of “Master in Economics” in 1992 at Kyoto University.
-I finished the course work of Doctoral Program in Economics, Kyoto University in 1995, and received a degree of Doctor in Economics from Kyoto University in 2012.
-I had worked at Faculty of Economics, Nagoya City University for 19 years since 1995 and was promoted to professor in 2009.
-He moved to Kyoto University in April 2014.
+Academic Backgrounds: I received a Master’s degree in Economics from Kyoto University in 1992.
+I completed the course work of the Doctoral Program in Economics at Kyoto University in 1995, and obtained a Doctoral degree in Economics from Kyoto University in 2012.
+I worked at the Faculty of Economics, Nagoya City University for 19 years, starting in 1995, and was promoted to Professor in 2009.
+I moved to Kyoto University in April 2014.

-My work appeared in Journal of Business Research, International Negotiations, and a lot of Japanese journals, and he presented at a variety of international academic meetings; Academy of Management (AOM), International Association for Chinese Management Research (IACMR), Asia-Pacific Economic and Business History Conference (APEBH), International Colloquium of GERPISA, Japan and Korea Business History Congress, Korea Association of Maritime Business (KAMB), World Congress of Business History (WCBH), Chinese Economic Society of Australia (CESA), Industry Studies Conference (ISA), Korea Distribution Association (KODIA), and will appear at Business History Conference (BHC) and International Federation of East Asia Management Associations (IFEAMA).
-I have been working as the Chair of International Exchange Committee of JSDS from 2014 through 2020.
+My work has been published in journals such as the Journal of Business Research, International Negotiations, and many other Japanese journals.
+I have also presented at a variety of international academic conferences, including the Academy of Management (AOM), the International Association for Chinese Management Research (IACMR), the Asia-Pacific Economic and Business History Conference (APEBH), the International Colloquium of GERPISA, the Japan and Korea Business History Congress, World Congress of Business History (WCBH), the Industry Studies Conference (ISA), the Korea Distribution Association (KODIA), and International Federation of East Asia Management Associations (IFEAMA).
+I served as the Chair of International Exchange Committee of JSDS from 2014 to 2020.

-Courses in Charge: Japanese Economic & Business History, Business History & Industry Studies Readings, On-site Research Training
+Courses Taught: Industries and Global Competition, On-site Research Training, Japanese Economic & Business History, Socio-Economic History Readings, Business History & Industry Studies Readings

 Skills and Qualities Required for Prospective Students:

-I look forward to applications from those who are willing to research in the fields of Economic and Business History or Industry Studies, mainly in qualitative methods.
-The students are strongly encouraged to conduct field research such as interviews.
-This means to require certain skills for communication, perhaps including Japanese language.
+I welcome applications from students interested in conducting research in the fields of Economic and Business History or Industry Studies, primarily using qualitative research methods.
+Students are strongly encouraged to engage in field research, such as interviews, which requires communication skills, possibly including proficiency in the Japanese language.

 Examples of Thesis Subjects: